bernatesquirol/tfm-docs/timeseries.md

 ### Seasonality

 We have computed the `seasonal_decompose` of each timeline in our database, that means decomposing the activity in (additive) trend/seasonal/residual series.
 The plot in $\text{Fig.4}$ we can see the differences between user types.
-We can see a Tuesday-Friday activity in politicians that align well with typical political weekly cycles.
+We can see a Tuesday-Friday activity cycle in politicians that align well with typical political weekly cycles.

 <figure style="text-align:center">
     <iframe height='420' scrolling='no' src='../tfm-plots/timeseries-seasonal-type.html' frameborder='no' allowtransparency='true' allowfullscreen='true' style='width: 99.99%;'></iframe>